Why is it important to have established roles in our marriage and within our business?

 2) List the activities and responsibilities you currently are in charge of or accomplishing.
 Make sure and affirm each other, and then list out the things that you know should be getting done but are not.
 We all have gaps in our productivity that if we could just sit down and assess, we’d do a much a better job at taking care of.
 Identify areas that you both are weak, and try and think of solutions to getting things done.
 Sometimes you will have to compromise, or alternate who takes on which responsibility for a time.
 If you both hate taking out the trash, for instance, you’re going to have to share the burden rather than expect your spouse to always do it.

 4) Recognize that roles, like life, can be seasonal and transitional.
 Feel free to change roles.
 The roles you create will be fluid and changing as your schedules change.
 The weekly meeting I mentioned before is so useful in this area, because it helps us adapt and adjust as the need arises.
 In our business, we have busy seasons and slower seasons, so we can afford to take on and lose some responsibilities as things transition.
 The roles that we have during our busy wedding season are going to be much different than during our slower work season.
-Other transitions can include when kids are in school or on summer break, when it’s fall and winter and leaves need to be raked or snow plowed, when one of us is sick or if Ashley ever gets pregnant again, if we are trying to invest more in our church life, home life, family life, etc. We aren’t limited to the roles we first established.
+Other transitions can include when kids are in school or on summer break, when it’s fall and winter and leaves need to be raked or snow plowed, when one of us is sick or if Ashley ever gets pregnant again, if we are trying to invest more in our church life, home life, family life, etc. To the get the bets prenatal care and know the importance of emotional and mental well being of the mother, you can learn more about it here.
+We aren’t limited to the roles we first established.
 But we need to know our initial roles so we have something to work with in the future.

 We hope this look inside our life will help you, as you attempt to continue establishing roles and creating a successful system within your business and your home life.
 Working from home isn’t for the faint-hearted, and working with your spouse doesn’t have to be as hard as we make it sometimes.
 Peace, unity, and productivity are possible goals in our homes.
 Let’s work at it together!